 Corundum is colorless.
 Chromium is the trace element that causes a ruby’s red.
 The stronger the chromium, the stronger the red color, which can range from an orange-hued to a purple-hued red.

-Rubies are mentioned in the Bible four times, making it the most precious of the 12 stones created by God.
+Rubies are mentioned in the Bible four times, making them the most precious of the 12 stones created by God.

 The appeal of rubies is as prevalent today as in the past.
 Ruby symbolizes passion, making it a perfect romantic gift.
 The lush, vibrant red color of rubies signifies wealth and success.